 Bonding with my four beautiful, loving canines was a wonderful and interesting adventure for the first 3 years.
-Some of their "childhood" antics were endearing, however I soon realized that some rather annoying habits were impossible to break.
-They had expectations, and when I didn't meet them, they nudged my hands and legs at times incessantly when I was trying to relax.
-Furthermore, after a visit to my home by some dear friends, it became obvious that these behaviors were not as endearing to others, no matter how much I loved my dogs.
+Although some of their "childhood" antics were endearing, I soon realized that other rather annoying habits became impossible to break.
+They had expectations, and when I didn't meet them, they nudged my hands and legs at times incessantly, often when I was trying to relax.
+Furthermore, after a visit to my home by some dear friends, it became obvious that these behaviors were not necessarily endearing to others, no matter how much I loved my dogs.

 When I was busy gardening or doing other chores, they surrounded and interrupted my activities considerably.
 As you can see from the pictures, it made time outdoors not so enjoyable, even though we had adapted to it.
 To me it felt more like a roundup, as they continuously circled around us vying for attention, and trying to make us part of their "pack".

 I couldn't do this alone.
-I knew that I would most be the most likely candidate for reinforcement as the consistent disciplinarian, A solution was formulating in my mind as I came to the conclusion that I could take them to work with me to a recently developed canine training program.
+I knew that I would most be the most likely candidate for reinforcement as the consistent disciplinarian, A solution was formulating in my mind as I came to the conclusion that the best option might be take them to work with me to a recently developed canine training program.
 I looked forward eagerly to successful results similar to those I observed daily.

 The correctional system in which I served as chaplain began a canine training program that allowed inmates to work and be trained for future employment upon release.
 As I spent time in this unit, I was quickly impressed not only by the ability of dog behavior to be changed, but by the quality of care exhibited by the offenders towards the animals which were sometimes rescued from shelters, and "rehabilitated" to be more adoptable.

 As the animals responded to the tender, nurturing care of the women, I realized that this was a positive program for offenders.
 As their need to care for others was being rekindled in them by care of the animals, they seemed less lonely, troubled and isolated.
 The dogs, in response to the care, wanted to please their trainers and began conforming progressively in their behavior.